thibault23/Defi_Building_blocks/README.md

 - [x] dao: governance smart contract with proposal and vote functions tied to a governance token

 - [x] uniswap integration: interact with uniswap smart contract using Solidity.

+- [x] compound: interact with functions from compound project.
+We assume "MyDefiProject.sol" already has some tokens in it.